Your dog needs you to help protect him from parvovirus.

 What is parvo?

-The dogs most at risk for parvo are unvaccinated puppies two to six months of age when antibody levels from the mother are reduced.
-Parvovirus attacks the cells lining the puppy’s small intestine, causing the intestinal wall to die.
-If your puppy has parvo, the first symptoms will be anorexia, lethargy, vomiting and bloody diarrhea.
-The virus also kills the puppy’s white blood cells.
-Bacteria enter the bloodstream through the weakened intestinal barrier.
-Dehydration then occurs.
-Electrolyte imbalance, protein loss and sepsis (bacteria and bacterial toxins overwhelming the bloodstream) follow.
-In certain cases, the events lead to death.
+Parvovirus attacks the cells lining the puppy’s small intestine, causing the intestinal wall to die and slough.
+Signs begin with anorexia, lethargy, vomiting and bloody diarrhea.
+The virus also kills the puppy’s white blood cells, making him defenseless against bacteria that cross into the bloodstream through the compromised intestinal barrier.
+Dehydration, electrolyte imbalance, protein loss and sepsis (bacteria and bacterial toxins overwhelming the bloodstream) ultimately progress to shock and death.

 How to protect your puppy from parvo